We use cookies to help provide you with the best possible online experience.

 - Human trafficking

-- Forced work, through mental or physical threat
+- Forced work through mental or physical threat

-- Being owned or controlled by an employer through mental or physical abuse or the threat of abuse
+- Being owned or controlled by though abuse or threats

 - Being dehumanised, treated as a commodity or being bought or sold as property